-- Go to Policies > New Policy > Name the Policy.
+- Go to Policies > New Policy.
+Name the Policy and provide a description.

-- Select Kiosk Lockdown > Android Kiosk Lockdown > Web kiosk Settings > Configure.
+- Select Kiosk Lockdown > Android Kiosk Lockdown > Website kiosk Settings > Configure.

-- Select Web view > Choose whether to open apps in full screen and refresh web apps periodically.
-You can also whitelist a set of websites if needed.
+- You can optionally choose to open apps in full screen and show Hexnode Browser app icon in kiosk mode.
+You can also whitelist a set of websites to allow unrestricted access.

-Now, Go to Advanced Website Kiosk Settings > Configure.
+Now, go to Advanced Website Kiosk Settings and start configuring.

 |Show Back button||Check this option to show back button on the toolbar.|